Close menu

 Every workplace fatal accident is a tragedy and devastating for the workforce, families, and businesses.
 Non-fatal accidents can be very serious, often resulting in life-changing injuries that destroy lives and wipe out morale.

-With the risk to workers in manufacturing still high, it’s vital that businesses, particularly those where there are multiple hazards, take responsibility for protecting people and don’t allow outside financial pressures to compromise safety.
-In manufacturing environments, heavy equipment is commonplace in areas where space is often limited.
+With the risk to workers in manufacturing still high, it’s vital that businesses, particularly those where there are multiple hazards, take responsibility for protecting people and don’t allow outside financial pressures to compromise health and safety in manufacturing.
+In health and safety manufacturing, heavy equipment is commonplace in areas where space is often limited.
 Vehicles and machinery are regularly operated in close proximity to workers, and this is where the greatest risk lies.

 risk-to-workers-in-manufacturing-options